What Is Cardiac Ablation?

 - Bleeding or infection where the catheter went in

-- Damaged blood vessels if the catheter scrapes them on its way through
+- Damaged blood vessels if the catheter scrapes them

 - Arrhythmias caused by damage to your heart’s electrical system